 - Registration for the Fall 2021 Study by the Sea retreat has been closed.

-Typically, spiritual direction is half-to one-hour, one-on-one conversation between director and directee in some quiet, private setting.
+Spiritual direction is a one-on-one conversation between director and directee in some quiet, private setting; sessions typically last from 30 minutes to an hour.
 Spiritual direction can take place either in the context of a retreat or in regular, everyday life on an ongoing basis - in which case meeting frequency is usually about once a month.
 The focus of the meetings is the directee's relationship with God within all aspects of life.
 The directee leads the direction of the conversation.

 The director may listen, question, challenge, and support the directee, and may suggest methods and specific content of prayer.
 Ultimately the directee must own whatever insights they uncover or course of action they decide to take; the director is a facilitator in the process, and the directee must claim the journey.